zensounds

 The first Logical Progression CD on LTJ Bukem’s Good Looking label introduced me to the style which would soon be dubbed ‘ambient jungle’ or ‘atmospheric dnb’ or even ‘intelligent dnb’ (as a reference to the ‘IDM’ tag).
 On the follow-up label compilation, Earth Volume 1, this was mixed with other styles of instrumental electronic music I enjoyed, namely downtempo and trip-hop of the Mo Wax/Ninja Tune strain.

-Each week, new 12-inches would arrive from the UK at the local record shop and completely blow my mind.
-In those pre-millennium days, it truly felt as if the future outlined in the sci-fi movies of our childhood had finally arrived.
 I didn’t even know what any of those producers looked like.
 This was pre-social media, and those records didn’t carry much information with them – just the names of the producer and the tunes, and the simple black or white sleeves would feature a sticker from labels like Good Looking or Moving Shadow.

-In that golden era of ambient and atmospheric D&B, I graduated from school, moved out of my parents’ house and started going to uni.
-I wasn’t a club person – there also wasn’t a club in my city that would regularly play drum’n’bass.
+In that golden era of ambient and atmospheric drum’n’bass, I graduated from school, moved out of my parents’ house and started going to uni.
+I wasn’t a club person – there also wasn’t a club in my city that would regularly play jungle.
 Naturally I gravitated to those styles of electronic music catering to headphone listeners, zoning out to the music late at night while playing video games in my shared flat, on my Discman during bus journeys or the car stereo of my battered red Volkswagen Golf.

-When I moved into a bigger city shortly before the turn of the millennium, I would have been able to go to D&B clubs regularly.
+When I moved into a bigger city shortly before the turn of the millennium, I would have been able to go to drum’n’bass clubs regularly.
 But I didn’t feel too excited about the scene’s musical direction anymore.
 The now dominant styles of techstep and neurofunk captured an ultra-masculine, way-too-muscular version of a music that I’d grown to love especially for its deeper and quieter shades and nuances.

 The jazzy/ambient/atmospheric approach had turned into a formula as well, which seemed quite limited in its further potential for ‘logical progression’.
 That part of the scene either moved on from the genre, or transitioned into the new liquid funk style in the early 2000s – which birthed some great music as well, but sounded much more polished and slick.

-Below the paywall, you will find the link to a YouTube playlist of 50 of my favorite atmospheric/ambient drum’n’bass tunes from the mid- to late 1990s.
-I highly recommend listening on headphones in shuffle mode.
+Below you will find the link to a playlist of 50 of my favorite atmospheric/ambient drum’n’bass tunes from the mid- to late 1990s.

 Keep reading with a 7-day free trial